How to Tell If Your Phone Has Been Hacked

 That’s as frightening and as dangerous as it sounds.
 Here’s what you need to know to protect yourself, your finances, and more.

 How to tell if your phone is hacked

-Between poor functionality and mysterious alerts and texts, there are several warning signs that you are under attack.
+Between poor functionality, that often results in a disabled phone, and mysterious alerts and texts, there are several warning signs that you are under attack.
 Some of them are subtle and tempting to ignore, but it is in your best interest to investigate them all as soon as possible.

 Your battery drains fast

 If you find that your phone’s battery quickly loses power no matter how much you’ve charged it, that could be a sign that your iPhone or Android has been hacked, says Tim Lynch, PhD, president of Psychsoftpc.com.
 “Phone spyware is on all the time, so it uses a lot of power and drains your battery in the process,” he says.
 “If you consistently experience losing power, it is possible you have been hacked.”
 If you haven’t been hacked and this is still happening, it’s one of the signs you need a new cell phone.

 “As well as the phone’s charge going down more quickly, a device feeling hot even when it hasn’t been in use is a possible sign that Internet data is being consumed more quickly than usual,” notes Ray Walsh, a digital privacy expert at ProPrivacy.
 “If consumers notice that they keep exceeding their data limits, someone may be ‘piggybacking’ on their sessions.”